MicrosoftDocs/dynamics-365-intelligent-order-management/topics/developer-flows.md

 | External Field Name | The field name to check from the external datasource for the value | true |
 | External Field Value | The field value in the external datasource to match | true |

-**Returns:** The Fulfillment Order Mapping ID if created or if already existing. **Note**: this is the ID of the Mapping, not the Fulfillment Order
+**Returns:** The Fulfillment Order Mapping ID if created or if already existing. **Note**: this value is the ID of the Mapping, not the Fulfillment Order

 ### IOM Create Fulfillment Order Product Mapping